jdonkervliet/dedalov2/README.md

 #### Pruning Search Paths

 By default, Dedalov2 applies branch pruning to reduce the amount of work it needs to do.
-You can turn this off, or reduce its effects, by selecting a different branch pruning method.
+You can turn this off, or reduce its effect, by selecting a different branch pruning method.
 There are currently four such methods available.

 1. maxge: (**Default**) Prune path if it can only yield explanations less _or equal_ than the current global maximum.
 2. maxg: Prune path if it can only yield explanations less than the current global maximum.
 3. pathge: Prune path if it can only yield explanations less or equal than the current _path_ maximum.
 4. pathg: Prune path if it can only yield explanations less than the current _path_ maximum.
+5. off: Don't prune branches. _Warning:_ this can result in large numbers of results and long computation times.

 You can change the path pruning policy by passing it as a parameter.